 1) Be aware that you are on the bus schedule and your trip to Universal won’t be quite as flexible.
 You also can’t be late for the bus arrival/departure times or you’ll be stranded.

 2) The tours usually don’t provide enough time to experience the entire theme park.
 Spending one day at Universal Studios means you will want to maximize your time and most tour companies don’t arrive at the parks until about 10:00 AM.

 Lux Bus is a fun and fairly cost-effective way to travel to Universal.
 They offer a few options to transport you from Anaheim.
 Typically, the shuttles arrive between 7:15-8:15 AM and depart Universal at 8:15 PM.
-View the full schedule and make a reservation here.
+You can view the full schedule and make a reservation on the website.
 You also have the option of purchasing Universal tickets directly through Lux Bus by reserving the Universal Studios Hollywood Day Tour for $154.
 This tour is no different than the Day Trip option, other than the fact that you are purchasing park tickets through Lux Bus.
 I prefer buying discounted tickets through a company like Get Away Today.